Real organic bags and fake organic bags

 How compostability is feigned.

-Conventional plastic bags made from petroleum have been banned in Austria since January 1st.
-However, biodegradable organic bags are still permitted.
-Counterfeit organic bags are now increasingly appearing on the Austrian market, which are declared as biodegradable plastic, but in reality it is are not – a clear deception!
+The sale of conventional plastic bags made from petroleum has been banned in Austria since 2021.
+However, biodegradable bio bags are still permitted.
+Fake bio bags are increasingly appearing on the Austrian market, which are declared to be biodegradable plastic, but in reality are are not – a clear deception!
 Apparently companies, but also ultimately the consumers, are being duped.
-The supposedly biodegradable bags are usually gone Polyethylene, a significantly cheaper raw material from petroleum.
-As can be seen in the picture, the biodegradability is deliberately pointed out, but there is no certification.
-However, bags approved for trade require a certificate such as the OK compost seal from TÜV Austria.
-But you can also be deceived here, because there are also bags with fake TÜV seals.
+The supposedly biodegradable bags are usually gone Polyethylene, a much cheaper raw material made from petroleum.
+As can be seen in the videos, the biodegradability is deliberately pointed out, but there is no certification.
+Bags approved for trade, however, require a certificate such as the OK compost seal from TÜV Austria.
+But here too, you can be deceived, because there are also bags with fake TÜV seals.

 Such behavior on the part of some manufacturers is highly unacceptable and illegal.
 Not only are consumers misled, but confidence in the entire bioplastics industry is also damaged.
 We therefore demand rapid clarification and intervention by the authorities.